 Issues/Barriers Identified Recommendations Comments /ADA Requirements iii.
 Yellow call box.
-Clear space and reach ranges are found to be compliant. d) Trash cans No issues found with the height of trash can No action by RCTC e) Vending Machines Not under RCTC's authority.
-No issues found with heights of operable components.
-No action by RCTC The Americans with Disabilities Act (ADA) requires all operable components of the vending machine to be between 15" and 48" up from the floor.
+Clear space and reach ranges are found to be compliant. d) Trash cans No issues found with the height of trash can No action by RCTC e) Vending Machines Not under RCTC's authority. <image/> No action by RCTC The Americans with Disabilities Act (ADA) requires all o between 15" and 48" up from the floor.